 The problem with them being worn on your wrist is that some hand movements can confuse the tracker and make it count steps wrongly.

-Some people will use a very slight hand movement or place the hand on the grab bar while walking on the treadmill, this can cost in a miss counting of steps.
+Some people will use a very slight hand movement or place the hand on the grab bar while walking on the treadmill, this can result in a miss counting of steps.

 For that reason, lots of Fitbit owners have tried their Fitbit on their ankles using its original band(if it fits) or a band extender that is intended for the ankle.